 Now I’ll discuss each of these three concepts in more detail.

-By the way, I am releasing a book called “47 Financial Advisor LinkedIn Messages and Sequences that Will Not Make You Sound Stupid.”
-If you would like to be notified when the book is available please click here.
+By the way, if you want to know the precise words to say, I wrote an e-book called “47 Financial Advisor LinkedIn Messages and Sequences that Will Not Make You Sound Stupid.”
+You can download it here.

-#1 LinkedIn messaging should be viewed as a dynamic testing process, not a blatant solicitation
+#1 LinkedIn messaging should be viewed as a dynamic testing process between the financial advisor and prospect

 Look, you probably have seen some of these messaging companies that want to send out a ton of messages each day and (supposedly) get you meetings.
 There are these bot things that you can hire to send out a bunch of pre-programmed LinkedIn prospecting messages.
 Ask for coffee, ask for the meeting, ask to sit down and talk.